South Downs Discovery Tour 2023

 Day 6Amberley & Arundel

-Enjoy a morning spent exploring the Amberley Museum & Heritage Centre, which is dedicated to the industrial heritage of the south east.
-The afternoon will be spent in Arundel, with time to visit spectacular Arundel Castle and The Collector Earl’s garden.
+Enjoy a morning exploring Amberley Museum, set in a former chalk quarry and dedicated to the industrial heritage of England’s south-east.
+There are over 40 exhibit areas to discover, including a narrow-gauge railway, restored buses, rural crafts and trades, and historic communications.
+The afternoon will be spent in Arundel, with time to visit spectacular Arundel Castle and the formal Collector Earl’s garden, Arundel Cathedral or perhaps explore Swanbourne Lake.
 (B, L, D)

 Accommodation: Abingworth Hall